 Clients are continually praising Sandra on “LawyerRatingz” for her passion, compassion and overall attention to detail that are so important to Family Law.
-Sandra is very much responsible for the success of Cohen Family Law – now Cohen Lyngseth.
+Sandra is very much responsible for the success of Cohen Family Law.

-Amanda began her employment at Cohen Lyngseth in 2017 as a new graduate.
-In 2015 she graduated from
+Holly began her employment at Cohen Family Law in 2022 as a new graduate.
+In 2019, she graduated from

-Carleton University with a Bachelor of Arts degree (Dean’s List) with a major in Law and in 2016 she
+Carleton University with a Bachelor of Honours Criminology and Criminal Justice degree (Dean’s List)

-obtained a Diploma in the accelerated Law Clerk program at Algonquin College.
+2022, she obtained a Diploma in the accelerated Law Clerk program at Algonquin College (Dean’s List).

-Amanda’s knowledge and experience in Family Law has grown substantially since she started at Cohen Lyngseth and she has become an invaluable member of the team.
-Over the years, she has had great success in connecting with clients when they are not sure how to proceed and will always take the time to explain our various services and discuss your family law needs.
+Holly's knowledge and experience in Family Law has grown substantially since she started at Cohen Family Law, and she has become an invaluable member of the team

 Western University : Doctor of Law (J.D.)